-Encourage the uptake of scientifically-robust sustainability certification schemes for food
+Encourage the uptake of scientifically-robust sustainability certification schemes for food in relation to social performance

 Ambitious commitments by companies and other actors

 Individual companies and any other food systems actors are invited to make specific, tangible and measurable commitments contributing to the aspirational objectives set out in section 3.1 of this Code.
-The criteria for submitting these commitments can be found.
+The framework for submitting these commitments can be found below.

+[INSERT SECOND COMPONENT FRAMEWORK HERE]

 Enabling conditions

-The Farm to Fork Strategy recognises that an enabling environment can help to facilitate, better implement and accelerate sustainability actions undertaken by food business operators.
+The Farm to Fork Strategy recognises that an enabling environment can help to facilitate, more effectively implement and accelerate sustainability actions undertaken by food business operators.

-For that reason, “enablers” that may support actors on the pathway towards achieving the aspirational objectives set out in the Code.
-Whereas operators consider these enablers to be essential to the success of this Code, commitments made under the Code cannot be conditional to the identified enablers.
+For that reason, and to reflect the spirit of ‘co-creation’ that underpins the development of this Code, an initial set of “enablers” has been identified here [ADD LINK TO EUROPEAN COMMISSION DEDICATED WEBSITE].
+It is intended that these enablers may support all categories of actors on the pathway towards achieving the aspirational objectives and targets set out in the Code.
+Whereas operators consider these enablers to be essential to attain the aspirations set out in this Code, commitments made under the Code cannot be conditional to the identified enablers.

 In the process of implementation of this Code, further consideration may be given to additional, more targeted supporting initiatives for achieving the aspirational objectives, targets and actions set out in the Code.